Alexander Gabrielsen

 Alexander Gabrielsen (born 18 November 1985) is a Norwegian former professional footballer who played as a defender.

 Career

 In 2002, Gabrielsen signed for Viking FK from Randaberg IL, for which he had been playing since he was a boy.
 He got his Tippeliga-debut in 2003.
 He played 11 Tippeliga-matches for Viking until 10 August 2007, when he signed a 3.5-year-deal with Sandefjord Fotball.
+He also represented his country at the U21 level, playing for the Norway U21 team 11 matches, all of them in 2006.
 In October 2017, Gabrielsen announced his retirement from playing.